Am I eligible for Medicare?

 If you only have Medicare because of End-Stage Renal Disease (ESRD), your Medicare coverage, including immunosuppressive drug coverage, ends 36 months after a successful kidney transplant.

-Medicare offers a benefit that helps you pay for your immunosuppressive drugs beyond 36 months.
+Medicare offers a benefit to help you pay for your immunosuppressive drugs beyond 36 months.
 You may be eligible if:

 • You had Medicare because of ESRD at the time of your kidney transplant.